eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 requested documents, so user can choose which of the documents to share.

-Then, a `DisclosedDocuments` object must be created with the list of documents to be disclosed and hhe response can be created using the `EudiWalletSDK.createResponse(DisclosedDocuments)` method.
+Then, a `DisclosedDocuments` object must be created with the list of documents to be disclosed and hhe response can be created using the `EudiWallet.createResponse(DisclosedDocuments)` method.

 The method returns a `ResponseResult` object, which can be one of the following: